With its cosy seaside pubs, cobbled streets and authentic cockle sheds, Leigh-on-Sea makes the perfect day out in Essex.

 The lake in Hadleigh Park is suitable for swimming.
 There are qualified lifeguards from the Hadleigh Plungers open water swimming group, ideal for those trying open water swimming for the first time.
 You can get in touch with Hadleigh Park to check whether water sports are available.

 From sailing lessons, to swimming sessions, coached trail rides, to community events, there’s always something to entertain at the park.
-The Park has a great guide to events happening each month.
+Visit their website to get more information about what’s on.

 There are plenty of things to enjoy in and around Hadleigh Park, from the town of Old Leigh to scenic cycles along the seafront.